-Since incorporation STDC has prepared its accounts on the assumption that, as a public body, it would be subject to an exemption from Corporation Tax .
+Since incorporation STDC has prepared its accounts on the assumption that, as a public body, it would be subject to an exemption from Corporation Tax.
 Accordingly, no Corporation Tax liabilities have been recognised in its accounts to date.
 However, following recent dialogue, confirmation has yet to be received from HMRC that this treatment is acceptable.
 Accordingly, there remains a possibility that STDC will be required to account for Corporation tax from its date of incorporation.

-In accordance with the International Financial Reporting Interpretations Committee's interpretation 23 STDC has continued to assume that a Corporation tax exemption applies as, STDC considers this treatment to be appropriate and the most probable agreed outcome with HMRC.
-However, should HMRC determine that STDC is subject to Corporation Tax, our current estimate of the potential Corporation tax liability to 31 March 2021 is £1,095,000.
-This assumes reported comprehensive income to March 2020 is equivalent to taxable profits and subject to corporation tax at 19%.
+In accordance with the International Financial Reporting Interpretations Committee's interpretation STDC has continued to assume that a Corporation tax exemption applies as, STDC considers this treatment to be appropriate and the most probable agreed outcome with HMRC.
+However, should HMRC determine that STDC is subject to Corporation Tax, our current estimate of the potential Corporation tax liability is £1,095,000.
 Should a tax liability crystallise more work would be needed at the time to calculate the exact liability.

 Within STSC the company's staff were transferred from SSI UK in Liquidation in a TUPE like arrangement.
 Enhanced payment in lieu of notice was offered to those who remained in post throughout its liquidation and this will be honoured upon final decommissioning of the site.
-There is a potential outflow of £169,126 ($20/21 \pm 537,815$) which is dependent on staff remaining in post throughout the full decommissioning process.
+There is a potential outflow of £257,466 (21/22 £169,126) which is dependant on staff remaining in post throughout the full decommissioning process.
 If staff leave before this they will not be entitled to these terms, consequently the timing and amount are uncertain and hence no provision has been made.